FAQ - Waste and recycling

 What do I do with the extra waste I have?

 We kindly ask that you store any additional waste safely within your property until it can be placed in the bin.
 The recycling sites are open for excess gadren and household waste (a maximum of 5 bags)

 What can I do with my garden waste?

 The brown bin/garden waste service will resume across East Lothian from Monday, 29 June on an interim monthly basis.
 The dates for collections have been revised and are now available to view online.

 Won't an accumulation of household waste cause vermin and other health risks?

 We are still providing a weekly collection service for food waste.
 If food waste is not collected regularly it can smell and may attract flies.
 We would therefore encourage residents to recycle their food waste to reduce this risk.
 Most waste and recycling, if free of food residues can be stored safely within the boundary of your property until it can be placed in the appropriate containers.

-All four Recycling Centres in East Lothian will be reopening on 1 June for use, read our guidance before making a trip to your local recycling centre.
+All four Recycling Centres in East Lothian reopened on 1 June for use, read our guidance before making a trip to your local recycling centre.

 An interim garden waste collection from households took place in early May.
 Normal fortnightly collections are suspended until further notice.